KilianKegel/GNU-ld-for-MicrosoftCOFF-to-LinuxELF/README.md

 # OPTIMIZATION bug
 The optimization bug was seen when accessing structures.
-In this specific occurence it appears with compiler optimization enabled and it disappears w/o optimization, Microsoft C compiler switch `/Od`.
+In this specific occurence it appears with compiler optimization enabled and it disappears with optimization disabled, Microsoft C compiler switch `/Od`.

 ### Demonstration of the OPTIMIZATION bug
 The structure `Struct[0]` is initialized wrongly by optimized code in `opti_O1.c` and it is initialized correctly with code optimization disabled in `opti_Od.c`.

 1. [`main.c`](https://github.com/KilianKegel/GNU-ld-for-MicrosoftCOFF-to-LinuxELF/blob/master/ldBugStruct0/main.c)